February 22, 2012

 Bernays based much of his methodology upon the works of Walter Lippmann, who wrote about controlling and managing public opinion.
 His ideas were later published in Public Opinion (1922) and The Phantom Public (1925).

 Walter Lippmann was a member of US Army Military Intelligence during World War I. Lippmann believed that most people are irrational and act chaotically.
 Because people are unable to independently make rational choices, they need to be guided by a specialised class of enlightened elites.
-Lippmann described people as: simple minded and sheep-like, incapable of formulating or organising their desires, interests and wishes.
+Lippmann described people as: simple minded and sheep-like, incapable of formulating or organizing their desires, interests and wishes.
 Therefore enlightened elites can lead and educate the masses.
 As Lippmann put it: Making of one general will out of a multitude of general wishes.
 Bernays stated: The public must be regimented.

-Mobilising Hate and War
+Mobilizing Hate and War

 In 1927, Harold D. Lasswell, a professor in Political Science at the University of Chicago, analysed the propaganda techniques employed by the Allies in WWI: A new and subtler instrument must weld thousands and even millions of human beings into one amalgamated mass of hate and war and hope… propaganda.
 It is the new dynamic of society… the fact remains that propaganda is one of the most powerful instrumentalities in the modern world.
 Propaganda is a reflex to the immensity, the rationality and the woefulness of the modern world.
 Lasswell explained that to: Mobilise the hatred of the people against their enemy, represent the opposing nation as a menacing, murderous aggressor… represent the opposing nation as satanic; it violates all the moral standards…